WilliamGwok/WilliamGwok.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a senior undergraduate student majoring in Computer Science & Mathematics in The Hong Kong University of Science and Technology (HKUST).
+I am a senior undergraduate student majoring in Automation in The Shenzhen University(SZU).
 My research mainly focuses on understanding [the modern paradigms in generalization](https://simons.berkeley.edu/programs/modern-paradigms-generalization), using both theoretical and interpretability approaches.
-I am applying for MS / PhD Positions in Computer Science and Statistics, feel free to reach out if you share the same interests.
+I am going to pursue my MSc degree in Electrical Engineering.
+Feel free to reach out if you share the same interests.